-Can you teach schoolchildren to choose kindness?
-Kindlab helped to design and evaluate Learn Kind, our K-8 kindness-based social and emotional learning (SEL) curriculum.
+Can you teach schoolchildren to be kind(er)?
+Kindlab helped to design and evaluate Learn Kind – our K-8 kindness-based social and emotional learning (SEL) curriculum.
 The initial results from our 89-school pilot are very promising.
 Teachers report significant and substantial increases in their students’ ability to work through difficult emotions and be kind to others, as well as a range of other positive outcomes.

 Oliver received his PhD from the London School of Economics.
 He has spent the past ten years teaching and researching cognitive and evolutionary anthropology at the University of Oxford.
 Dr Curry’s career has been focused on studying the biological and cultural basis of human morality, taking a scientific approach to questions that were once the exclusive domain of philosophy.